jspsych/jsPsych/docs/markdown_docs/core_library/jspsych-core.md

 ### Description

 Resumes the experiment after a call to `jsPsych.pauseExperiment()`.
-If the post trial delay (`timing_post_trial`) has not yet been reached, then the experiment will not continue until the delay is finished.
-For example, if `timing_post_trial` was 10,000ms and `jsPsych.resumeExperiment()` was called 6,000ms after the previous trial finished, then the experiment would not continue for another 4,000ms.
+If the post trial delay (`post_trial_gap`) has not yet been reached, then the experiment will not continue until the delay is finished.
+For example, if `post_trial_gap` was 10,000ms and `jsPsych.resumeExperiment()` was called 6,000ms after the previous trial finished, then the experiment would not continue for another 4,000ms.

 ### Example